 For long-haired ladies, we recommend twisting the end once, wrapping it one full revolution around the base of the ponytail, and repeating the process.
 Remember not to over-twist the ponytail, because you’re aiming for height here.

 When you’ve run out of hair, crisscross pins into the base of the ponytail to hold the ends in place.
 For a stylish, undone touch, leave an inch or so of excess hair to stick out of the top knot flirtatiously.

 By now, you should have a Pinterest-worthy top knot sitting happily atop your head.
 You can leave it just like this and look lovely, or you can take it a step further.
 Using your hands, pull out small strands along your hairline and above your ears to create a “done but undone” illusion.

-If you’re facing wind or rain, give the style a light spritz of hairspray, and don’t be afraid to fluff the bun even more with your hands.
+If you’re facing wind or rain, give the style a light spritz of a hairspray like Shu Uemura Sheer Lacquer and don’t be afraid to fluff the bun even more with your hands.

 Step 8: Top your knot game.

 Once you’ve mastered the basic top knot, the world of buns is all yours to conquer.
 Try a crown braid that leads into a bun, or attempt the style using only the top half of your hair (it’s an excellent fix for a day-old blowout that’s oily at the roots, but perfectly styled at the bottom).

 Keep practicing, and very soon you’ll be teaching other how to recreate the style.
 Who doesn’t want to be #bunspiration, really?
 A hairstyle that’s functional, quick, and feminine is top of our list any day.